 What Is Forecast and How It Plays an Important Role?

-The most popular type is the "demand forecast" which not only just map the entrepreneurs as what products the company's regular consumers are buying but also which type of products need to manufacture more, what is the next booming market and trend, which type of employees to hire and how the pricing of goods and services has to be made.
+The most popular type is the "demand forecast," which not only map the entrepreneurs as what products the company's regular consumers are buying but also which type of products need to manufacture more, what is the next booming market and trend, which type of employees to hire and how the pricing of goods and services has to be made.
 The qualitative method has the "Delphi Method" and "intentions survey" techniques.
-In quantitative methods, the forecasting is done the by time series analysis as well as conjoint analysis.
+In quantitative methods, the forecasting is done by time series analysis as well as conjoint analysis.

 Prediction to a certain level of percentage after analyzing all the data can help you and your board of decision-makers makes appropriate decisions.
 This quality of forecasting periodically is essential to becoming a successful entrepreneur.